nishanmudalige/STA258_Slides/README.md

 # Things to do

+## For July 2

+- Update CH6 and CH9 based on feedback
+- Make examples in CH9 and CH10 age well
+- Continue working on CH7 & CH8
+- Update help.html as issues arise

 ## For June 25

 - Update all examples in CH5 to make it more interesting (or classical)